Vicky & Ramiro Granda; Ecuador

 Amount:

-This coffee resonated with me in both message and flavor.
-It is a beautiful, floral coffee.
-It goes through a double anaerobic fermentation process, in which the whole cherries are fermented for 12 hours.
-Once the cherries have been depulped they are fermented again for another 12 hours.
+The coffee is washed first and spread out on drying beds to remove floaters and defects.
+It then goes through a double anaerobic fermentation process, in which the whole cherries are fermented for 48 hours.
+Once the cherries have been depulped they are placed back intro the fermentation tanks with the mosto for another 12 hours.
 After all the fermentation the coffee beans are washed and placed on drying beds for nearly 21 days.

-This coffee offers a vibrant, tea-tannic body, with notes of peach, melon, and honey.
-It has a bright, citrus acidity that is very pleasing and completes the cup.
-As the cup cools down it gets even sweeter, this coffee is best brewed at a lower temperature (180-198 F)
+This coffee offers a vibrant, juicy body.
+It might remind you of lemon, red apple, or even raspberry.
+It has a nice lactic acidity that is very pleasing and completes the cup.
+As the cup cools down it gets even sweeter, this coffee is best brewed at a lower temperature (195-198 F)

 About The Coffee